How to Build a Pair of Muscular Legs as a Natural Trainer

 What you also need to remember is that leg muscles are the largest of your body, and when you exercise them, you’re going to really exhaust the central nervous system (CNS), which is why proper rest days, as well as not going too high on volume are to be remembered if you ever intend to keep your progress linear.

 Good rule of thumb that most elite trainers seem to agree with is that you should pick 1-2 main exercises, along with 2-3 assistance exercises for your leg muscles.
 The main lifts should be multi-joint exercises done with heavy weight, low reps, and lowish’ sets (think 2-6 reps, 2-4 sets).
-Assistance lifts can be more isolated type of exercises, and the rep range should go bit higher (for muscle glycocen store expansion, consider 8-12 reps and 3-5 sets).
+Assistance lifts can be the more isolated type of exercises, and the rep range should go bit higher (for muscle glycocen store expansion, consider 8-12 reps and 3-5 sets).

 These are all just guidelines, but here’s what this could look like in practice;